WillBishop/WillBlog/content/post/incrementally-adopting-swift-concurrency.md

 +++
-title = "Incrementally adopting strict concurrency in a preexisting project" description = "How I'm adopting strict concurrency in Pestle, as UIKit codebase that is multiple years old." date = 2014-09-28T02:13:50Z author = "Will Bishop"
+title = "Incrementally adopting strict concurrency in a preexisting project" description = "How I'm adopting strict concurrency in Pestle, as a UIKit codebase that is multiple years old." date = 2014-09-28T02:13:50Z author = "Will Bishop"
 +++